mapbender/mapbender-starter/CONTRIBUTING.md

 ../composer/composer.phar install
 ```

-Now yo are ready.
+Now yo are ready to use your mapbender.

 # How to contribute

-Third-party patches are essential for keeping Mapbender great.
+Third-party patches are essential for the preservation of high standards in Mapbender.
 We simply can't access the huge number of platforms and myriad configurations
 for running Mapbender.
-We want to keep it as easy as possible to contribute
-changes that get things working in your environment.
+We want it as easy as possible to carry out changes to get the modules in your environment to run.
 There are a few guidelines that we need contributors to follow so that
 we can have a chance of keeping on top of things.